FAIR-BioRS/Guidelines/main/README.md

 ## 5. Share software on an archival repository

 5.1.
 If applicable, share software on a language-specific repository (e.g., PyPI or Conda for Python packages, CRAN for R packages, Dockstore for Docker-based tools) or a biomedical-specific repository (e.g., ModelDB for computational neuroscience models, Bioconductors for R-packages aimed at the analysis of genomics data).
 The Registry of Research Data Repositories can be used to find a suitable repository.
+Do this for each version release of your software.

 5.2.
 Share software on Zenodo or Figshare.
 Source code of the software with all the above-mentioned metadata files must be shared.
 Executables must be shared as well if available.
+Do this for each version release of your software.

+5.3.
+Archive the source code on Software Heritage directly from your version control system platform.
+You can use the [Software Heritage save code now page](https://archive.softwareheritage.org/save/).
+This is only required once as Software Heritage will then periodically archive your source code automatically.

 ## 6. Register software on a registry
 Optionally register the software on bio.tools or the Research Resource Identifiers (RRID) Portal.
+This is only required once but should be updated if the registry specific metadata needs to be updated.